Everything you need to know about Technical Diving

 And, of course, your diver’s skills need to be sharp.
 Holding buoyancy, trim, and position during a deco stop is crucial, and it is not the same with 3,4 tanks as with your standard back mount single tank.

-You will learn how to properly plan and execute a decompression dive safely during your training.
+You will learn to properly plan and execute a decompression dive safely during your training.

 Technical diving courses we offer at Deep Dark Diving

 At Deep Dark Diving, we share our diving experience in multiple environments and configurations to answer all the questions.
-We guarantee you progressive and rewarding training with as much in-water time as you can safely deal with.
-Underwater is where we want to spend our time with you!
-Because we love it, and we want to share it with you.
+We guarantee progressive and rewarding training with as much in-water time as you can safely deal with.
+Underwater is where we want to spend time with you!
+Because we love it and want to share it with you.

 Here are the courses we offer.
 Do not hesitate to contact us!